muditjha20/Job-Switch-Predictor/README.md

 **Mudit Mayank Jha**
 🎓 Computer Science | University of the West Indies & University of Richmond
-💼 Aspiring SWE | Interested in AI/ML and backend
+💼 Aspiring SWE | Interested in AI/ML, backend and full-stack

 ---

 ## ⭐ Show Your Support